asadziach/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 I tried both the approaches touched in lectures, histogram and convolution.
-The results are very similar.
+The results are similar.
+To conquer "Challenge" video I implemented 'Tracking and Look-Ahead Filter' as mentioned earlier.
+In the the challenge video, road repair crack coincides with yellow lane and then forks and start running parallel.
+If I were not doing sanity test and tracking then road repair could easily fool the software considering it has a stronger peak in gradient detection

 The most fragile part of the pipeline is the initial creation of binary image by thresholding.
 I found it challenging to narrow it down to a thresholding range that generalizes well across different videos.
-By using a specialized convolution kernel, I had success finding lanes on "Challenge" videos.
+By using a specialized convolution kernel, I had success finding lanes on "Harder Challenge" videos.
 Obviously this will not generalize.
 The pipeline works best on highways but struggles on back roads and urban areas.
-There are some other challenges like, road repairs and lighting changes.
-Some of the techniques to deal with it are distance and curvature sanity testing, smoothing and kalman filters.
+There are some other challenges like, dirt, snow, lighting changes specially at night.
+One way to deal with it is to work with multiple evidence from visual processing. [paper](http://ieeexplore.ieee.org/document/7225741/)

-One way to fix this is to fit a model of the road instead of looking for just the two lane lines.
+More generally we would want to fit a model of the road instead of looking for just the two lane lines.
 Lanes lines may be occluded, missing or have dramatic change in gradients, in case of sharp turns.
 First stage in the pipeline should be to determine what kind of road are we on?
 If it a forest backroad, then it might be useful to keep track of road boundaries in addition to lane the lines.
 In difficult frames where lanes lines are lost, we can use road edges to get our bearings and calculate lanes indirectly.
 A machine learning approach can be more robust than traditional Computer Vision techniques, provided we train it properly.

 A deep leanring appraoch can also work.
 Nvidia trained a [model](https://devblogs.nvidia.com/parallelforall/explaining-deep-learning-self-driving-car/) that is able to drive itself by not only learning the obvious features such as lane markings, but also more subtle features that would be hard to anticipate and program by engineers, for example, bushes lining the edge of the road and atypical vehicle classes.

 On urban roads, Semantic Segmentation by a NN approach, would be more robust in finding the driveable areas, [example](http://www.ri.cmu.edu/pub_files/2016/7/ankit-laddha-ms.pdf).

 I tried two Sementic Segmantation implementations with TensorFlow [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg.git) and [dilation-tensorflow](https://github.com/ndrplz/dilation-tensorflow.git).
-I found them to be slow and needing 'not so moderate' GPU RAM.
+I found them to be slow and needing 'more than moderate' GPU RAM.
 It does not seem suitable to do per frame.
 I am not sure if it is an architectural issue with Sementic Segmantation or just that the frameworks I tried have issues.